jwaliqdgit/chai-aur-react/README.md

-This is first react test project
+This is first react test project. ok?